Complementary goals: Solving global problems and preparing leaders

-You will find news about our Andlinger Center for Energy and the Environment, formed in 2008 as part of major investments we are making in research on sustainable sources of energy.
+You will find news about our Andlinger Center for Energy and the Environment as part of major ongoing investments in research on sustainable sources of energy.
 Other stories on this site show students taking up similar challenges in research, classes, internships, service projects and entrepreneurial ventures – many of which are supported by the Keller Center.

 Closely related to the school's integration of teaching and research is our strength in bridging engineering, the humanities and natural sciences.
 Having a first-rate engineering school in the midst of a great liberal arts institution creates extraordinary opportunities for engineers to do what they do best: putting science to use for society.
 We focus on big challenges – energy and environment, health, security – and these problems all involve a mix of technological, political, economic and cultural components.
 At Princeton, we enjoy a nimble and collegial culture that fosters far-flung and fascinating collaborations.